 This was true for Marcello as well, amply played by Norwegian baritone, Audun Iversen, a current Adler Fellow.
 A good foil for the jaunty Rodolfo, we missed some of Marcello’s words.
 Was it the diction?
 The beard?
 The dropped chin?
 Or was it, his reluctance to sing out?
 When he did, however, his voice was warm and nutty, his aspiration climbing along with his wish to express his more complicated feelings for Rodolfo, or his courtesan-sweetheart, the lovely Musetta, who taunted him so expertly in the Café in Act II.
 It was she who roused his own “joie de vivre” from slump and a low profile into an equally vivacious sweetheart.

-Colline, played by Bass Scott Conner was a good side-kick to this group, both looking the part with his below-ear hair comb and rough-and-ready style as he amplified the deeper range of the quartet.
+Schaunard, played by Bass-Baritone Brad Walker, was a good side-kick to this group, both looking the part with his below-ear hair comb and rough-and-ready style and amplifying the deep range of the quartet.
 This was further strengthened by veteran performer of 15 years with SFO, Dale Travis, who played the dual role of Benoit, the lascivious landlord, and Alcindoro.

 Soprano Ellie Dehn owned Musetta in this performance, her character’s fail-safe savvy lifted not only Marcello’s mood, but everyone else’s in the festive Parisian scene.
 She moved like a hummingbird from the Viscount stuck holding her many packages – which, of course, she cajoled him into buying – to removing her shoe – and to her bumps and grinds at the back of Marcello’s chair – dip, soar, climb higher, higher, perch, land.
 We savored such a display, even as the darker strand of the story lived smack dab in the middle of it.
 Musetta’s “carpe diem” reminded us that “ life is fleeting, make use of your time.”